matiyev/soc-lab/README.md

 1. **Launch an Administrative PowerShell console for the following commands:**

 - Click the “Start” menu icon
-- Type “powershell” into the search bar within the Start Menu
+- Type “Powershell” into the search bar within the Start Menu
 - Click “Windows PowerShell” and click “Run as administrator”

 2. **Download Sysmon with the following command:**